armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 from source code with other identifiers than class names or method names, such as the strings embedded in `.dex` files.

+The rules for strings from Android Dex files can contain some control characters that will not be present in similar rules for ELF files.
+This is because when extracting strings from Dex files it is guaranteed that the control characters are part of the string and it is not extracted from a larger blob containing possible garbage.

 ## Source code processor

 The source code processor is split into two scripts: